 He pauses, shaking his head, before sharing the moment of clarity he had in the murky depths.

 “And I thought, Oh, this is death.
 This is what it looks like.
-And that voice that I'd been listening to for four months went.
-Now, do I have your attention?
+And that voice that I'd been listening to for four months went, Now do I have your attention?

 That voice he refers to was the one inside his head, which had been telling him for weeks leading up to the trip he was going to die.
 It was relentless.
 He couldn’t shake it.
 He even told his buddies.